Garubieru/btc-balance-api/README.md

 At this time, you have a RESTful API server running at [http://localhost:8000](http://localhost:8000).
 It provides the following endpoints:

-* `GET /balance/{address}`: Returns the total confirmed and uncofirmed balances of a bitcoin address.
+- `GET /balance/{address}`: Returns the total confirmed and unconfirmed balances of a bitcoin address.